Yale Union

 Yale Union was a nonprofit contemporary art center in southeast Portland, Oregon, United States.
 Located in the Yale Union Laundry Building built in 1908, the center was founded in 2008.
 In 2020, the organization announced it would transfer the rights of its building to the Native Arts and Cultures Foundation (NACF).
 It dissolved the nonprofit after wrapping up its program in 2021 and completing the building and land transfer.
 The space is now the Center for Native Arts and Cultures.

 Mission

 Yale Union was a center for contemporary art in southeast Portland, Oregon.
 It was led by a desire to support artists, propose new modes of production, and stimulate the ongoing public discourse around art.

 History

 Founded by Curtis Knapp and Aaron Flint Jamison, the artist-run Yale Union opened to the public on May 6, 2011 after three years of development.
-The building is located in the historic Yale Union Laundry Building purchased in 2008 for the creation of Yale Union.
+The organization was located in the historic Yale Union Laundry Building, purchased in 2008 for the creation of Yale Union.